-We’re absolutely delighted to be working with illustrator, Rosanna Tasker.
+We’re absolutely delighted to be working with illustrator Rosanna Tasker.
 Rosanna’s wonderful art really encapsulates what we’re endeavouring to achieve at Singing Holidays.
-Words can only describe the nuts and bolts of each event, but an illustration – certainly an illustration like Rosanna’s – can stir an emotion and portray that special unspoken magic.
+Words can only describe the nuts and bolts of each event, but an illustration – certainly an illustration like Rosanna’s – can stir emotion and portray that special unspoken magic.

 Working from her Bristol studio, Rosanna creates elegant illustrations full of elongated forms, natural settings, fascinating characters and subtle colour schemes.
 Alive with lines and textures, and with a unique creative feel, it’s perfect for editorial, publishing and advertising clients.